gp164/linux2-git/basic-commands/README.md

 #### Merge branch to master

-- Check status and verify that there are nothing to be commited
+- Check status and verify that there is nothing to be committed

 ```bash
 git status